smashgg/developer-portal/docs/intro.md

 sidebar_label: Overview
 ---

 Welcome!
 In addition to our developer portal, we welcome you to check out our [Discord server](https://discord.gg/smashgg) where you can get help directly from smash.gg engineers and community members!
+Our new public API is a GraphQL API, and we're excited for you to use it for your applications.

 ## What is GraphQL?